Juanrdeveloper/Juanrdeveloper/README.md

-# Hi 👋, I'm Juan Rengifo
+# Hi 👋, I'm Juan David Rengifo

 I am a software engineering student, 4 semester, about to graduate as a professional software development technician, I specialize in Front-end development.